math-a3k/tradero/docs/settings.rst

 Default: ``1``

 Number of periods of data to be retrieved by the ``warm_and_ready`` command.
-Each period corrrespond to 1000 time intervals (i.e. 2 periods with a time interval of 5 correspond to the data of the last 10000 minutes - 2000 klines of 5 minutes).
+Each period corrresponds to 1000 time intervals (i.e. 2 periods with a time interval of 5 correspond to the data of the last 10000 minutes - 2000 k-lines of 5 minutes).

 .. setting:: MARKET_SIZE_THRESHOLD